The Waterways Project of Ten Penny Players, Inc.

 Subways Slams was a citywide poetry program held in 1981 at the subway station under the New York Public Library at 42nd Street and Fifth Avenue.
 Waterways has consistently conducted programs for adults and children at the branches of the New York Public Library.
 Beginning in 1981 and lasting until 1995, Richard Spiegel conducted a year round weekly poetry workshop for adults at the Jefferson Market Library.
 Barbara Fisher's children's poetry workshop (1981-1984) at the same Greenwich Village library led to the student chapbook series, In Search of a Song,

 The Streams anthologies, began in 1987, has contributed to the resurgence of interest in poetry among New York City high school students.
-Waterways has published more than 5,000 students, and over 400 teachers, administrators, and artists have participated in gathering material for Streams.
-Since 1989 the anthologies have been selected by the young adult librians for The New York Public Library's Books for the Teen Age
+Waterways has published more than 5,000 students.
+Over 400 teachers, administrators, and artists have participated in gathering material for Streams.
+Since 1989 the anthologies have been selected by the young adult librians for The New York Public Library's Books for the Teen Age.

-In 1989, needing a larger space, The Waterways Project moved into its permanent home on Staten Island at 393 Saint Pauls Avenue in the Stapleton community.
-A house built in 1903, is home for a flock of cockatiels, cats, turtles and a dog as well as in house Xerographic and letterpress printing operations, the on-line computers, administrative space, POTS video conferencing facilities, and archival storage of publications.
+In 1989, needing a larger space, The Waterways Project moved into its permanent home on Staten Island in the Stapleton community.
+A house built in 1903, is home for a flock of cockatiels, cats, turtles and a dog as well as in house photocopier, letterpress printing operations, the on-line computers, administrative space, and archival storage of publications.

 From 1990-2000 Waterways presented Bibliomania, a program open to all public, private and parochial schools in Staten Island.
 First presented at the St. George Branch of the New York Public Library, the audience outgrew the space and the program was moved to the Richmondtown Branch.
 From 1991- 2000 videotapes of Bibliomania programs were shown on Staten Island Cable Television.

-Since 1990 Ten Penny Players has coordinated a Learn and Serve America project involving students at alternative, adult and continuing education schools and programs who participate in service learning activities and reflect upon them.
-Every May at the Prospect Park Picnic House more than 200 high school students participate in the annual Reflection and Response celebration of students who perform service learning activities.
-Poetry readings and performances by New York City high school students celebrate their service to the community in nursing homes, hospitals, day care centers and schools.
-These students reflect on their service learning activities through the arts.
-Waterways publishes the student reflections as site-based anthologies which teachers use to motivate further reflection.
+From 1990-2003 Ten Penny Players coordinated a Learn and Serve America project involving students at alternative, adult and continuing education schools and programs who participated in service learning activities and reflected upon them.
+Every May at the Prospect Park Picnic House more than 200 high school students participated in the annual Reflection and Response celebration of students who performed service learning activities.
+Poetry readings and performances by New York City high school students celebrated their service to the community in nursing homes, hospitals, day care centers and schools.
+These students reflected on their service learning activities through the arts.
+Waterways published the student reflections as site-based anthologies which teachers used to motivate further reflection.

-The program has received funding support from the National Endowment for the Arts, New York State Council on the Arts, Empire State Partnership Project, Center for Arts Education, NYC Department of Cultural Affairs, NYS Department of Recreation, J M Kaplan Fund, New York Foundation for the Arts, Learn & Serve America, The New York Times Company Foundation and others.
+The program has received funding support from the National Endowment for the Arts, New York State Council on the Arts, Empire State Partnership Project, Center for Arts Education, NYC Department of Cultural Affairs, NYS Department of Recreation, J M Kaplan Fund, New York Foundation for the Arts, Learn & Serve America, The New York Times Company Foundation, The Amsterdam News Educational Fund and others.
 Awards include the Mayors Special Arts Award for Literature, the Pace Promise of Learning Award, and the Association of Teaching Artists' Teaching Artist Distinguished Service to The Arts In Education Field Award in 2003.

 The Waterways Project promotes populist poetry by reaching out to disenfranchised populations, encouraging a participatory literary democracy, building a prosocial sense of community among forgotten members of society (the recent immigrant, the impoverished, the homeless, the institutionalized, and the incarcerated), and providing a link between writings of the common person and the literary tradition.
 Waterways believes in the literary standard as expressed by Emily Dickinson: "If I read a book and it makes my whole body so cold no fire can ever warm me, I know that is poetry.
 If I feel physically as if the top of my head were taken off, I know that is poetry.
 These are the only ways I know it.
 Is there any other way?"